-Arnoult’s creative work is deeply informed and influenced by her 19 years as an artist teacher and arts education advocate in Chicago Public Schools, Illinois Arts Council’s Arts-in-Education Residency Programs, Illinois Migrant Education Association, After School Matters Chicago.
-Arnoult has been a guest artist/teacher at Now Next Dance at Appalachian State University and Sam Houston State University, Fairbanks Summer Arts Festival, The University of Alaska at Anchorage, Northwestern University’s National High School Institute, Evanston Dance Ensemble and Alaska Dance Theatre.
-Arnoult is a Certified Cecchetti Ballet teacher and a member of the National Dance Education Organization.
+Arnoult’s creative work is deeply informed and influenced by over 25 years as an artist teacher and integrated arts education advocate in Chicago Public Schools, HISD, and surrounding districts.
+Arnoult is the director of Hunter Dance Center in the Heights and has been a guest artist/teacher at universities, festivals, conferences, and institutes throughout the U.S. Arnoult is a Certified Cecchetti Ballet teacher and a member of the National Dance Education Organization.
 Her research and choreography has been presented regionally and internationally.
 She has served on the dance faculty of Northwestern University and The School of Theatre and Dance at University of Houston.

-Taylor McAnulty *Apprentice* is a choreographer/performer/teacher in her hometown of Houston, TX.
-She has performed five seasons with Psophonia Dance Company under the direction of Sophia Torres, along with performing in many festivals across Texas including “Brazos Contemporary Dance Festival” and “254 Dance Festival”.
+Taylor McAnulty is a choreographer/performer/teacher in her hometown of Houston, TX.
+Taylor has had the pleasure to perform with Open Dance Project, under the artistic direction of Annie Arnoult since 2014.
+Previously she performed with Psophonia Dance Company under the direction of Sophia Torres, along with performing in many festivals across Texas including “Brazos Contemporary Dance Festival” and “254 Dance Festival”.
 In 2014 she was a featured soloist in the original score of Robert Paterson “The Book of Goddesses”.

-Joseph Stevens *Apprentice* was born and raised in Corpus Christi, Texas, later relocating to San Antonio, Texas where he attended Tom Clark High School studying vocal performance as well as trained in dance for 4 years under Director Sarah Visel.
-He continued his studies at the University of North Texas earning a degree in the Bachelor of Arts in Dance, while also gaining knowledge from a Bachelor of Fine Arts degree program.
-In doing so, he has studied under astounding professors such as Shelley Cushman, Claudia Howard Queen, Mary Lynn Babcock, Robin Lakes, Erin Boone, Sue Collins, Karen Maclntyre, Whitney Geldon, and Lily Sloan.
-Also, working with guest artists and instructors such as Libby Rhodes, Carl Flink (Black Label Movement), Contra- Tiempo Urban Latin Dance Theatre, Joshua L. Peugh, Alumni Jake Bone, and many others.
-Currently, he plans to continue his exploration of dance performance, choreography, and pedagogical practices as a dance apprentice in the Open Dance Project company under artistic director/founder Annie Arnoult in Houston, Texas.
+Joseph Stevens was born and raised in Corpus Christi, Texas, later relocating to San Antonio, Texas where he attended Tom Clark High School studying vocal performance as well as trained in dance for 4 years under Director Sarah Visel.
+He continued his studies at the University of North Texas earning a degree in the Bachelor of Arts in Dance under professors Shelley Cushman, Claudia Howard Queen, Mary Lynn Babcock, Robin Lakes, Erin Boone, Sue Collins, Karen Maclntyre, Whitney Geldon, and Lily Sloan.
+He serves as a dance educator at Hunter Dance Center and Cypress Dance Project.
+He is currently in his 7th season with Open Dance Project and 5th season with NobleMotion Dance.